-- The Ecological Appraisal notes that "none of the hedgerows are considered likely to qu - All features with district and local importance will be retained, except limited section internal road layout. - Features with significant value to fauna, such as trees with bat roosting potentials, will - The hedgerows to be removed to accommodate the access and internal layout to the site will be those identified with less desirable characteristics, for example hedgerows that are gappy (H6) and hedgerows formed of lines of young trees (H5, H9, H12) - Any loss of hedgerows will be compensated for through the reinforcement of retained hedgerows and introduction of new hedgerows with an appropriate and diverse mix of native species.
+- The Ecological Appraisal notes that "none of the hedgerows are considered likely to qualify as 'important' under the Hedgerows Regulations 1997 - All features with district and local importance will be retained, except limited sections of hedgerows to accommodate access to the site, and its internal road layout. - Features with significant value to fauna, such as trees with bat roosting potentials, will be retained - The hedgerows to be removed to accommodate the access and internal layout to the site will be those identified with less desirable characteristics, for example hedgerows that are gappy (H6) and hedgerows formed of lines of young trees (H5, H9, H12) - Any loss of hedgerows will be compensated for through the reinforcement of retained hedgerows and introduction of new hedgerows with an appropriate and diverse mix of native species.